GeoffreyOmollo/fullstack-bank-application/README.md

 # Fullstack Bank Application

-This is a fullstack bank application built using ASP.NET Web API & Angular
+This is a fullstack bank application built using ASP.NET Web API & Angular.

-## Features

-- Create a new account
+It is based on .net v8 and Angular version 18